-If people with mobility impairments require assistance to evacuate, they should proceed immediately to an area where they can communicate with a member of ACRC staff and await further guidance.

-- Special arrangements for people with hearing and visual impairments etc are described in Section 6 (Mobility Impairment and Buildings Emergencies) of this Manual. - People working within ACRC, where they are aware of an alarm sounding in an adjacent compartment, should take steps at that stage to make their workplace safer by: - Closing doors and windows as they leave. - People should be cautious when moving around within a building so as not to stray into an area where a fire might he located. - Insofar as it is safe for them to do so, Fire Stewards will check their designated areas, as they themselves evacuate, to confirm that all are aware that an alarm is sounding and of the need to evacuate the building, and ensure that the areas are completely cleared of people; they will report the status of the evacuation from their respective areas to the Fire Co-ordinator (see Paragraph 5.5.1 et seq).
+- A call must be made also to UofE Security Officers on the campus, informing them of the occurrence and circumstances, and requesting their attendance at the scene. - If people with mobility impairments require assistance to evacuate, and it is not possible for them to use a lift located in a safe area, they should proceed immediately to the nearest protected Temporary Waiting Area (TWA, formerly known as a Refuge; see Section 6 Mobility Impairment and Buildings Emergencies of this Manual for further information), communicate with an Incident Coordinator, in accordance with arrangements described in their Personal Emergency Evacuation Plan (PEEP), sometimes known as a Personal Emergency Assistance Plan (PEAP).
+See Section 6 (Mobility Impairment and Buildings Emergencies) of this Manual for further information, and await further guidance at that location. - Special arrangements for people with cognitive, hearing and visual impairments etc are described in Section 6 (Mobility Impairment and Buildings Emergencies) of this Manual. - Insofar as it is safe for them to do so, Fire Stewards will check their designated areas, as they themselves evacuate, to confirm that all are aware that an alarm is sounding and of the need to evacuate the building, and ensure that the areas are completely cleared of people; they will report the status of the evacuation from their respective areas to the Incident Coordinator (see Paragraph 5.11.1 et seq).
 Fire Stewards should only check the area that they were in when the alarms began to sound, if they are sufficiently well familiar with it, and not proceed further into the building to check other areas.
-Fire Stewards must not be unduly delayed in their own evacuation.

-- All people evacuating the building should assemble at the correct Evacuation Assembly Point for the ACRC (see Paragraph 5.27.1). - People present in public areas of the ACRC building will be expected to respond to a fire emergency in the same way as other building occupiers, but visitors should have been briefed on building evacuation arrangements by a member of staff before commencement of a lecture or other meeting (see Paragraph 5.31.1).
-Fire Action Notices are displayed in these areas. - The Fire Co-ordinator (see Paragraph 5.5.1 et seq and Appendix 1 to this Manual) and/or Security Officers will consult the registers normally kept at the ACRC Reception desk, and attempt to reconcile other visitors such as contractors and individual guests of staff known to have been present within the evacuated building with those who have reported to the Evacuation Assembly Point, and advise attending fire-fighters accordingly. - Fires should be tackled using the fire-fighting equipment provided only after the alarm has been raised and only if it is safe to do so without putting yourself or others at risk (see 5.24.1 et seq for further information). - 5.26.2 These measures, describing actions to take in the event of a fire, or upon hearing a fire alarm, might usefully be summarised in the simple guidance: - GET UP - GET OUT - STAY OUT
+Fire Stewards must not be unduly delayed in their own evacuation. - All people evacuating the building should assemble at the correct Evacuation Assembly Point for the Usher Building (see Paragraph 5.32.1). - People present in public areas of the Usher Building will be expected to respond to a fire emergency in the same way as other building occupiers, but visitors should have been briefed on building evacuation arrangements by a member of staff before commencement of a lecture or other meeting (see Paragraph 5.41.1).
+Fire Action Notices are displayed in these areas. - The Incident Coordinator (see Paragraph 5.11.1 et seq and Appendix 1 to this Manual) and/or Security Officers will consult the registers normally kept at the Usher Building Reception Desk, and attempt to reconcile other visitors such as contractors and individual guests of staff known to have been present within the evacuated building with those who have reported to the Evacuation Assembly Points, and advise attending fire-fighters accordingly.

+• Fires should be tackled using the fire-fighting equipment provided only after the alarm has been raised and only if it is safe to do so without putting yourself or others at risk (see Paragraph 5.35.1 et seq for further information).

+5.13.2 These measures, describing actions to take in the event of a fire, or upon hearing a fire alarm, might usefully be summarised in the simple guidance:

-5.27.1 Evacuation Assembly Point: Evacuation Assembly Point Controllers will direct people evacuating from the ACRC building to:
+5.32.1 Evacuation Assembly Points: Incident Coordinators will direct people evacuating from the Usher Building to: